stoat-dev/stoat-action/docs/docs/intro.md

 # What is Stoat?

-Stoat is a tool that helps users aggregate data from GitHub builds into a single GitHub PR comment that is updated as new data becomes available.
-You can think of this static comment as a customizable dashboard for your PR build.
+Stoat helps users aggregate data from GitHub builds into a single GitHub pull request comment that is updated as new data becomes available.
+You can think of this static comment as a customizable build dashboard for your pull requests.

-With just a couple of minutes configuration, you can automatically add PR comments that contain links to test coverage reports, Storybook.js component summaries, build time summaries, and more:
+With just a couple minutes of configuration, you can automatically add PR comments that contain links to test coverage reports, Storybook.js component summaries, build time summaries, and more:

 ![Stoat Screenshot](../static/img/example-screenshot.png)

 ## Quick Start

-Check out some [examples](category/quick-start) to quickly setup Stoat for these popular applications:
+Check out some [examples](category/quick-start) to quickly set up Stoat for these popular applications:

 <ul>
   <li><Docusaurus width={16} height={16} />&nbsp;&nbsp;<a href="quick-start/docusaurus">Docusaurus</a></li>